 These old-school methods of protecting web applications are not equipped to deal with attack automation.
 The web application firewall ruleset is a static configuration, limited to guarding against known attacks.
 As the frequency of new Common Vulnerabilities and Exposures (CVEs) escalates, the complexity and time required to build and maintain a list of known and accurate attack signatures is exponentially more complex.

 As well as this, traditional tools are ill-equipped to detect more sophisticated attacks.
 In an Account Take Over (ATO) attack, for example, traditional tools are restricted to basic IP rate limiting detection, which provides narrow disclosure and high false positives.

 Attackers now have access to highly sophisticated and effective automation tools.
 This enables them to evade the detection of traditional defences, and extend the length of time attacks go undetected.

-Kasada’s bot solution called Polyform makes it uneconomical for attackers to target our customers websites.
-Polyform detects the presence of automated attack tools, including Sentry MBA, Selenium, and Burp.
+Kasada’s anti-bot solution makes it uneconomical for attackers to target our customers’ websites.
+Kasada detects the presence of automated attack tools, including Sentry MBA, Selenium, and Burp.

-While other bot solutions simply block bots, Polyform is focused on stopping them.
+While other bot management solutions simply block bots, Kasada is focused on stopping them.
 We have a three-pronged approach to bot detection: